rajatrakesh/CDF-CDH-Workshop/README.md

 ### Build NiFi flow

-In order to have a streaming source available for our workshop, we are going to make use of the publicly available Meetup's API and connect to their WebSocket.
+In order to have a streaming source available for our workshop, we are going to make use of the publicly available Meetup.com API and connect to their WebSocket.

 The API documentation is available [here](https://www.meetup.com/meetup_api/docs/stream/2/event_comments/#websockets): https://www.meetup.com/meetup_api/docs/stream/2/event_comments/#websockets